Please refer to our website footer for details of our firm and how to contact us.

 The basis upon which our Firm will deal with Your Personal Data

-When we speak with you about your financial affairs, we do so on the basis that both parties are entering a contract for the supply of services.
+When we speak with you about your financial affairs, we do so because both parties are entering a contract for the supply of services.

 The basis upon which we will process certain parts of Your Personal Data